ziontee113/mynvimconfig/test.md

 usecase "Eat Food" as UC1
 usecase "Pay for Food" as UC2
 usecase "Drink" as UC3

-fc --> UC1
-fc --> UC2
+usecase "Go to the Bathroom" as UC4 fc --> UC1 fc --> UC2
 fc --> UC3
+fc --> UC4
 @enduml

 @startuml